soar-tech/strapi/docs/3.x.x/step-by-step-tutorials/connect-to-mongoDB-locally.md

 ### Create a new project

-Path: `~/Desktop/Projects/ $`
+We will use `strapi new cms` in the command line to create a project.
+The command will automatically create a Strapi `cms` project folder within your parent `Projects/` directory.
+You can replace the `cms` project name with any name you want.

 ```bash
 strapi new cms
 ```

-The command will automatically create a Strapi project `cms` folder within your parent `Projects/` directory.
-You can replace the `/cms` project name with any name you want.

 You will see something like this: